pomeroyevan/RVDealership-SQL-Database/README.txt

 Deployment
-  The database was deployed with an accompanying app which allows members of management to see sales invoices, customer information, and employee information
+  The database was deployed with an accompanying app which allows members of management to see sales invoices, customer information, and employee information, and a dashboard with some relevent management information.

 Refleciton
   Alltogether this project greatly increased my knowledge and understanding of SQL and relational databases as a whole.